-Ontario’s been hit with pretty bad winter weather this month.
-We’ve had multiple days at like -30 degrees Celsius with incredible windchill and lots and lots and lots of snow.
+Ontario winters are quite varied.
+The winter I originally wrote this post, 2017/2018, was a particularly cold one.
+There was lots of snow and many -30 degrees days.
 Not the funnest time to be exploring Ontario right?
-Having lived in Canada for 15+ years now I’ve grown to embrace the winter and despite the cold I try to continue exploring Toronto and Ontario.
+But, I’ve grown to embrace the winter and despite the cold I try to continue exploring Toronto and Ontario.
 Let’s be real, if I didn’t I’d only get to see my surrounding area for like 6 out of the 12 months a year.
 Yeah, our winters are long.
 Like really long.
 With that being said, as long as you are prepared for the weather you can definitely still continue exploring.
 The best part?
 Ontario (and the rest of Canada) is absolutely stunning in the snow.
-Last weekend we decided to explore the Hamilton Waterfalls while they were frozen over.
-Hamilton’s only an hour away from Toronto so it’s really easy as a day-trip and while we’ve hiked the waterfalls numerous times in the summer/spring/fall this was our first time doing so in the winter.
-Read on for our adventure exploring 3 stunning Hamilton Waterfalls in Winter!
+Hamilton’s only an hour away from Toronto so it’s really easy as a day-trip and while we’ve hiked the waterfalls numerous times in the summer/spring/fall this original blog post was our first time exploring it in the winter.

 Tew Falls

 Tew Falls is a ribbon waterfall with a 41 meter height.
-In the summer accessing it is a little bit more difficult (involves a shuttle) but luckily it’s now winter and the parking lot is pretty much abandoned.
 It’s also only 100 meters from the parking lot so it’s all of a 3-4 minute walk up to the viewing platform for Tew Falls.
-Unlike the other two ones we saw on this visit, Tew Falls wasn’t completely frozen over which was cool because you still got to see water but it was surrounded by snow and ice.
 Fun fact: Tew Falls is only a couple of meters shorter than Niagara Falls!

 Webster’s Falls